MILVLG/anetqa-code/README.md

-# Code for ANETQA baselines
+# Code for ANetQA baselines

 This repository contains code for our baselines HCRN, ClipBERT, and all-in-one.
 For all three baselines, we used their code for the FrameQA questions in the TGIF-QA benchmark, then adjusted to fit our data structure.
+You can download ANetQA from our [website](https://milvlg.github.io/anetqa).

 ## results